-- Government should increase the maximum rate of Commonwealth Rent Assistance (CRA) to ensure it adequately meets private market costs - An additional supplement could be provided for seniors requiring accessible housing when they live in housing certified as meeting higher accessibility standards. - This would recognise the additional costs of providing accessible design features and stimulate construction of accessible dwellings within the private rental market. - Those eligible but unable to secure accessible housing could have a private rental retrofitted with accessible design features if a long-term lease existed.
+- Government should increase the maximum rate of Commonwealth Rent Assistance (CRA) to ensure it adequately meets private market costs - An additional supplement could be provided for seniors requiring accessible housing when they live in housing certified as meeting higher accessibility standards.

-- Increasing CRA is a simple and effective way to address the housing problem facing older renters. - · It will help older people maintain their housing.
+- Increasing CRA is a simple and effective way to address the housing problem facing older renters. - It will help older people maintain their housing.

-- Home ownership is the single most important determinant of the wellbeing for people on the Age Pension. - A lack of affordable public and social housing leave many reliant on the private rental market. - Over 325,000 people aged 65 and over are renters, two-thirds of which rely on the private market.^{iv} - According to the Retirement Income Review, older renters are most likely to experience poverty. - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.^{vi}
+- Home ownership is the single most important determinant of the wellbeing for people on the Age Pension. - A lack of affordable public and social housing leave many reliant on the private rental market. - Over 325,000 people aged 65 and over are renters, two-thirds of which rely on the private market.iv - According to the Retirement Income Review, older renters are most likely to experience poverty. - Older renters often do not have significant wealth or income and rely on the Age Pension - 300,000 CRA recipients receive the Age Pension.vi